palletorsson/network_setup_partybox/README.md

 Intermezzo
-* sudo reboot
+* sudo reboot and check to see that everything seem to work ok

-Enable dhcp-server on the pi
+Enable dhcp-server

 * $ sudo apt-get install isc-dhcp-server
 * $ sudo nano /etc/default/isc-dhcp-server